EOSIO/eosio.cdt/docs/05_best-practices/08_abi/01_abi-code-generator-attributes-explained.md

 class [[eosio::contract("<any name you would like>")]] test_contract : public eosio::contract {
 };
 ```
-This will mark this `class` as being an `EOSIO` contract, this allows for namespacing of contracts, i.e. you can include headers like `eosio::token` and not have `eosio::token`'s actions/tables wind up in you ABI or generated dispatcher.
+The code above will mark this `class` as being an `EOSIO` contract, this allows for namespacing of contracts, i.e. you can include headers like `eosio::token` and not have `eosio::token`'s actions/tables wind up in you ABI or generated dispatcher.

 ### [[eosio::on_notify("\<valid eosio account name\>::\<valid eosio action name\>")]]
 ```